erilu/R-for-data-science-walkthrough/r4ds_chapters4-6_walkthrough.md

     ## 10      558            600       -2.          -2.
     ## # ... with 336,766 more rows

-1. Find the 10 most delayed flights using a ranking function.
+4.Find the 10 most delayed flights using a ranking function.
 How do you want to handle ties?
 Carefully read the documentation for min\_rank().

 I suppose we could arrange dep\_delay to find the top most delayed flights.
 Using min\_rank() will rank the delayed flights - if we rank the delayed flights and then sort on the rank, we see that the most delayed flight is rank 328521, with a delay of 1301 minutes.
 The default ties.method for min\_rank is "min".